tomolaoke/tomolaoke/README.md

 - 💞️ I’m looking to collaborate on different interesting and challenging projects
 - 📫 How to reach me? tommola.oke@gmail.com, tomola.oke@hotmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:I love homemade food, swallow and soups.
-I am an overthinker, yeah in a good way. lol
+- ⚡ Fun fact:I love home made food, swallow and soups.
+I am an overthinker, yeah in a good way, a problem solver. lol
 -

 <!---